Blockchains Are Poised To End the Password Era - Slashdot

 It is idiotic, but since it uses “blockchain” in it that means they’ll easily score heaps of VC money to burn for years.

 bottleneck vunerability?
-(Score:3)
+(Score:5, Insightful)

 If everyone uses one private/public key set for everything, then if that is compromised then the third party gets access to absolutely everything and can impersonate the user?